comunica/Documentation-Comunica/docs/core.md

 ![Communication overview](actor-mediator-bus.svg)

-There are 3 core components of Comunica.
+There are 3 core components types in Comunica: *Actors*, *Mediators* and *Buses*.
 The internal communication of Comunica works by combining those components:

 1. An Actor requests a response through a Mediator.
-2. The Mediator *tests* all Actors in its Bus.
+2. The Mediator *tests* all Actors in its corresponing Bus.
-3. Every Actor responds with metadata describing the estimated costs for answering the request.
+3. Every Actor responds with metadata describing the (estimated) costs for answering the request.
-4. Based on this list of metadata, the Mediator picks the best Actor.
+4. Based on this list of metadata, the Mediator picks the *best* Actor.
-5. That Actor executes the request.
+5. The selected Actor executes the request.
-6. The resulting response gets returned to the original request.
+6. The resulting response is returned to the original request.

+!!! note
+    No single *best* Actor exists in all cases.
+    Different mediators can exist to determine the *best* Actor under different circumstances or configurations.

 ## Actor